 Bingo – use different icons of British culture such as a crown, Big Ben, Union Jack, the Queen herself etc, as well as numbers.
 Great fun for anyone of any age.

-A Jubilee Quiz – general knowledge, British culture, royal history etc. A quiz is always fun.
+A Cornation Quiz – general knowledge, British culture, royal history etc. A quiz is always fun.

 Outdoor bowling – use a large bowling set suitable for outdoors, or if you want to make it really fun, play human bowling. although this does require a large amount of open space!
 Use people as the bowling pins and use a soft ball such as a beach ball, sponge ball or exercise ball to bowl.
 Anyone who gets hit with the ball or another person has to act like a bowling pin would.

 Make Your Own Crowns – a great activity for litte ones.
 You could go for the traditional cardboard crown and decorating them with a selection of bits and bobs but we love the idea from Made By Me Craft Parties for creating crowns from pipe cleaners.
 They have a great tutorial on their website.